-Metallic Rinsing your mouth out with your sodium bicarbonate mouthwash throughout the day
+Metallic taste Rinse your mouth out with your sodium bicarbonate mouthwash throughout the day.

-taste Before eating a meal or snack try one of the following:
+Before eating a meal or snack try one of the following:

 Peppermints, chewing gum or sour lollies

 Small glass of ginger ale or soda water

 Small glass of fruit juice (discuss with your dietitian), wine or tea

-3 Small glass of fruit Juice (discuss with your dictitian), wine of tea
+5 7 7 7

-Bitter Rinsing your mouth out with your sodium bicarbonate mouthwash throughout the day
+Bitter taste Rinse your mouth out with your sodium bicarbonate mouthwash throughout the day.

-taste Keep your mouth clean.
-Brush your teeth regularly
+Keep your mouth clean and brush your teeth regularly.

 Avoid foods which give bitter tastes:

 Red meat

 Caffeine (coffee, tea)

-• Beer
+Beer

 Tonic water

 Before eating a meal or snack try one of the following:

 Small glass of soda water or sparkling water

-Try adding some sweet or sour flavours to meals or drinks to reduce the bitter taste
+Try adding some sweet or sour flavours to meals or drinks to reduce the bitter taste:

 Add lemon or lime juice into cooking

 Add vinegar to marinades or as a salad dressing

 Add sugar to your tea or coffee

-Foods which are cold will leave less of a bitter taste
+Foods which are cold will leave less of a bitter taste:

-Have cold foods (e.g. sandwiches - add apple sauce, mustard or pickle for flavour)
+• Have cold foods (e.g. sandwiches - add apple sauce, mustard or pickle for flavour)

 Allow meats to cool before eating

 Have drinks cold.
 Try having an iced coffee instead of hot.

 No taste Add extra flavours to your food:

 Herbs and spices (including chilli)

 • Pepper

 Vinegars

 Lemon juice

-Marinate meats/chicken/fish before cooking with herbs, spices, olive oil and
+Marinate meats/chicken/fish before cooking with herbs, spices, olive oil and lemon

-lemon juice

-Dry Avoid salty foods as this increases your thirst
+Dry Avoid salty foods as this increases your thirst.

+mouth

-mouth Rinsing your mouth out with water or your sodium bicarbonate mouthwash throughout
+moutin Rinsing your mouth out with water or your sodium bicarbonate mouthwash throughout the

-the day
+day.

-Keep your mouth clean.
-Brush your teeth regularly
+Keep your mouth clean and brush your teeth regularly.

 To stimulate more saliva:

 Suck on hard sweets (peppermints) or chew gum

 Suck on chilled or frozen fruit slices (lemon, mandarin, apple, grapes)

 Try an artificial saliva.
-Can buy these from pharmacies.
+You can buy these from pharmacies.

-,